section-engineering-education/engineering-education/content/articles/securing-mongodb-in-linux/index.md

 ![10](/engineering-education/securing-mongodb-in-linux/10.png)

-The command will return a list of databases currently running on the server.
-This, shows that authentication is successfully enabled.
+The output above only shows list of database that are currently running in the server after authentication is enabled.

 ### 3. Adding a user to the database
 To add a new user to the database,  we use the command below: